yashagarwal0307/yashagarwal0307/README.md

 ### 🔐 Face Recognition and Gender Classification – COMFSYS Hackathon
 🔹 Task A – Gender Classification
--Handled class imbalance with upsampling and extracted features using EfficientNet-B3.
+- Handled class imbalance with upsampling and extracted features using EfficientNet-B3.
--Combined Random Forest, XGBoost, and CatBoost in a Voting Classifier.
+- Combined Random Forest, XGBoost, and CatBoost in a Voting Classifier.
--Achieved a solid 93.8% validation accuracy on challenging data.
+- Achieved a solid 93.8% validation accuracy on challenging data.

 🔹 Task B – Face Recognition
--Built a Siamese Network trained with Triplet Loss to learn identity-aware embeddings.
+- Built a Siamese Network trained with Triplet Loss to learn identity-aware embeddings.
--Used MobileNetV2 to generate 128-D face vectors, evaluated via cosine similarity.
+- Used MobileNetV2 to generate 128-D face vectors, evaluated via cosine similarity.
--Delivered a 98.25% Top-1 Accuracy, proving robust recognition performance.
+- Delivered a 98.25% Top-1 Accuracy, proving robust recognition performance.

 ### 🚌 Bus Demand Prediction – Redbus Data Decode Hackathon
 - Participated in the redbus hackathon and predicted bys demand 15 days before journey using the transaction data.